 - The 4 types of sales enablement content your reps need

-- Stats the prove sales engagement content is vital to their success
+- Stats the prove sales enablement content is vital to their success

-- 4 tips to optimize your sales engagement content
+- 4 tips to optimize your sales enablement content

 Sales Enablement Content That Helps Close the Deal

 Your sales reps need 4 distinct types of content to provide information, overcome objections, and persuade.
 When they’re engaging with prospects, here’s the content they need at their fingertips:

 When the buyer needs evidence that your product will deliver as promised, they’re looking for content that proves your claims.
 Things like:

 This is possibly the most important type of sales enablement content.
 Simply put, no deal can move forward until the seller satisfies the buyer that your claims are valid.

 That being the case, sellers need quick and easy access to customer testimonials that answer the buyer’s concerns, showcase your past work, and demonstrate what your product or service can accomplish for your customers.

 Metrics are another powerful way to deliver proof.
 Sales reps should be armed with meaningful (and current) numbers that set you apart from the competition.
 Things like ROI, results compared to benchmarks, and time-to-value stories are ideal.